-Food safety has been a nationally and internationally recognized cornerstone of the FST research program for over 20 years.
+Food safety has been a nationally and internationally recognized cornerstone of the FST research program since the department was established.
 Expansion of the program into epidemiological research has provided opportunities for new partnerships and connected research areas.
 Faculty and staff expertise have also been instrumental in addressing food safety issues in the seafood, minimally processed fruits and vegetables, peanut and other industry sectors.

 - Understanding the role of sub-lethal stresses encountered during food processing on the survival, persistence and virulence of food-borne pathogens;